d33kshant/plmbr/README.md

 ## Introduction

 It is a Python library for building predictable, reproducible, scalable, and robust data pipelines with ease.
-It wraps pandas with a clean, modular API inspired by TensorFlow’s Keras.
-PLMBR simplifies complex data workflows into composable steps.
+It wraps pandas with a clean, modular API inspired by TensorFlow’s Keras. `plmbr` simplifies complex data workflows into composable steps.

 ### Creating Pipe